 A separated lake will remain at the park.
 Imported water will be used as the water source for the separated lake.

 Planning for the project began in 2012, with the district conducting extensive hands-on outreach over two years to the community, holding public meetings and providing presentations to neighborhood associations, service organizations and the city of San José to garner input on the project’s design.

 Two of the proposed designs - Options 6 and 7 - received the most support, though they shared many similarities.
 Both kept a lake body on the east side of the restored creek section.

 The district is preparing a draft Environmental Impact Report that evaluates both options and their impact on the surrounding area.
 The district further engineered Option 6 to the 30 percent level of design and it is the recommended alternative.
 This option best supports the project objective of minimizing park impacts.
 Option 7 proposed cutting into the parkland area where the boathouse currently sits.
 Option 6 does not cut into that area.

 The district recently identified a water source for the lake as part of the project’s design: Imported water from the Almaden Valley Pipeline.
 The imported water contains less mercury than what comes from Alamitos Creek that is directly linked to the old New Almaden Quicksilver Mine located in the upper Guadalupe Watershed.

 The project is currently in the design phase and a draft Environmental Impact Report (EIR) that will evaluate the project’s potential environmental impacts is under preparation.
 An EIR is required under the California Environmental Quality Act (CEQA) process.
-The district expects to release the draft EIR for public comment and hold a public meeting in fall 2018.
 In early 2019, the report is expected to go to the district’s board of directors for certification.
 Construction could begin in summer 2021 pending the board’s approval, funding availability and permit acquisition and take about two years.

 For More Information